augupta/React/README.md

 Grouping by file type

 # Building The App
-1 npm init react-app customizing-example
-2 Inspecting the src folder of the starter app, it looks like this: src/
+1 npm init react-app customizing-example   OR create-react-app customizing-example 2 Inspecting the src folder of the starter app, it looks like this: src/
     App.js